magit/emacsql/README.md

  * Preferably provide `emacsql-reconnect` if possible.
  * Set the default isolation level to *serializable*.
  * Enable autocommit mode by default.
+ * Prefer ANSI syntax (value escapes, identifier escapes, etc.).
  * Enable foreign key constraints by default.

+The goal of the autocommit, isolation, parsing, and foreign key configuration settings is to normalize the interface as much as possible.
+The connection's user should have the option to be agnostic about which back-end is actually in use.

 The provided implementations should serve as useful examples.
 If your back-end outputs data in a clean, standard way you may be able to use